SingularityUniversity/community-chapters/wp-content/plugins/better-font-awesome/readme.txt

 == Upgrade Notice ==

+= 1.3.5 =
+* Fix: icon picker not working for ACF repeater field.

+= 1.3.4 =
+* Update Better Font Awesome Library to version 1.3.4.
+* Fix double shortcode insert issue.
+* Fix behavior in which clicking shortcode insert button scrolls to top of page.

+= 1.3.3 =
+* Update plugin and BFAL to all fire on `init` hook instead of mix of `plugins_loaded` and `after_theme_setup`.
+This should fix issues in which icons don't show up when BFAL is used in other plugins.
+* Update iconpicker JS to avoid conflict that arose from preventing subsequent `mouseup` event listeners from firing.
+* Change appearance of iconpicker button to match default buttons.

+= 1.3.2 =
+* Update Better Font Awesome Library with better prefix removal method.

+= 1.3.1 =
+* Update admin JS to trigger icon picker on ALL TinyMCE initializations (e.g. Visual Composer and AJAX)

+= 1.3.0 =
+* Replace outdated TinyMCE shortcode selector brand new jQuery dropdown selector that works in both the visual and text editor
+* Clean up CSS and JS

+= 1.2.1 =
+* Update get_instance() call to work for older versions of PHP (< 5.3)

 = 1.2.0 =
 * Attach load functionality to after_theme_setup hook to allow themes to filter options